hynpu/drlnd_p1_navigation/README.md

 # Approach

-The project follows the following steps to build and train the agent using DQN.
+The project follows the following steps to build and train the agent using double DQN.
 ![alt the diagrame of DQN](https://github.com/hynpu/drlnd_p1_navigation/blob/main/images/reinforcement_learning_diagram.jpg)

 ## 1. The state and action space of this environment